sul-dlss-labs/google_books_pub_dates/README.md

 Optionally create a histogram using the spreadsheet tool's built-in graphing function.

+Similarly, open the `unused.csv` to view the number of records with dates not parsed by this report script.

 ## How the MARC Data Was Collected
 On the Symphony server this is the command used to dump the catalog records:
 ```apple js